jbalmert/tdd-feedback/README.md

 **sendsCurrentPlayerToAllRegisteredObjects**
 I cleaned up the nextTurn method.
 Now both lines call descriptive methods.
 However, even with the method cleaned up, I now have this class handling two distinct responsibilities:  notifying listeners of current player and toggling the current player.
 It's not a huge added complexity, but it is something that should be addressed.
 I'm going to extract those responsibilities and let the PlayerTracker collaborate with them.

+### Unit test of PlayerTracker (second try)
+I wiped out the implementation and tests for the PlayerTracker and will try again.